 It's hard to imagine Costco without the Kirkland Signature brand.
 But the Costco in-house label almost went by a different name, according to the Kirkland Reporter.

 The name put the town of Kirkland on the map, but the idea for the private label itself actually came from outside of the United States.
-On a visit to the U.K., Sinegal saw that private food labels dominated 50 percent of the food business, according to the Kirkland Reporter.
+On a visit to the United Kingdom, Sinegal saw that private food labels dominated 50 percent of the food business, according to the Kirkland Reporter.
 This lead to the big-picture idea for Costco's all-in-one house label.